NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         if not self.model:
             return

-        # If we don't have a selection then just return
+        # If you don't have a selection then just return
         if self.model.get_item("name") == "":
             return